 Pipe Attribute Primitives

-Pipe attributes are allocated in PagedPool with a total size of approximately sizeof(header) + name_length + value_length, giving fine-grained control over which pool bucket the allocation lands in.
-The attribute value content is fully attacker-controlled, making pipe attributes an effective spray primitive.
-Multiple attributes can be set on a single pipe handle, each producing a separate pool allocation, and individual attributes can be deleted to create precise holes in the pool layout.
+The total allocation size is approximately sizeof(header) + name_length + value_length, giving the attacker fine-grained control over which pool bucket the allocation lands in.
+Exploits typically use short, fixed-length names (like "A") and vary the value size to target specific buckets.
+Multiple attributes can be set on a single pipe handle, each producing a separate pool allocation, and individual attributes can be deleted independently to create precise holes in the pool layout.

 Key Structures